University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/AWS_RONIN_connection.md

 You can access your VM:

 - When connected directly to the University WiFi Network
-- When connected from another network using the [University of Adelaide VPN](https://www.adelaide.edu.au/technology/your-services/network-services/remote-access-via-virtual-private-network-vpn)
+- When connected from another network using the [University of Adelaide VPN](https://www.adelaide.edu.au/technology/your-services/network-services/remote-access-via-virtual-private-network-vpn).
+NOTE: any issues you have with connection via VPN need to be resolved by ITDS, as we have no control over the VPN client config or your access to VPN.

 Practice how to [disconnect from your VM](AWS_RONIN_disconnect.md) and then re-connect and go back to the practical instructions.